Every donation fuels groundbreaking research and provides vital patient support programs to help more people survive cancer.

 For medical questions, we encourage you to review our information with your doctor.

 Experts at the American Academy of Sleep Medicine say getting at least 7 hours of sleep per night is good for adults.
-Children need more sleep, about 8-12 hours of sleep per night, depending on their age, activity level, and growth patterns.
+Children need more sleep, about 8-12 hours per night, depending on their age, activity level, and growth patterns.

 Studies on sleep and cancer risk have unclear results, but here are a few key findings.

-Sleep apnea: Experiencing short pauses in your breathing while you sleep might increase cancer risk.
+Experiencing short pauses in your breathing while you sleep might increase cancer risk.
 Some people don’t know they have sleep apnea.
 A sleep study can be done to find out if you have it and how serious it might be.

 The following video is brought to you by Healing Works Foundation.